EMBRYOPSIDA Pirani & Prado

-(Plant epiphytic); aerial stem +, (branched); benzoquinones, steroidal saponins +; sheath with 1 series of adaxial air canals, no canals in petiole and blade, vascular bundles adaxial; hypodermis ³1 layered; (hairs multicellular); leaves spiromonostichous, sheath closed; inflorescence spicate-capitate, (axillary), unbranched, (flowers single); floral bracts often with abaxial nectaries; anthers with several vascular bundles; pollen aperturate; nectary branched, tubular, ± above ovary loculi; (G ), stigma with adaxial projection, fimbriate; outer integument 5-6 cells across; seed with chalazal chamber; endosperm without starch; n = 9 (14); cotyledon blade-like, photosynthetic, with apical backwardly-directed process; n = 9, chromosomes 2.3-3.7 µm long.
+(Plant epiphytic); aerial stem +, (branched); benzoquinones, steroidal saponins +; sheath with 1 series of adaxial air canals, no canals in petiole and blade, vascular bundles adaxial; hypodermis ³1 layered; (hairs multicellular); leaves spiromonostichous, sheath closed; inflorescence spicate-capitate, (axillary), unbranched, (flowers single); floral bracts often with abaxial nectaries; anthers with several vascular bundles, filaments medium; pollen aperturate; nectary branched, tubular, ± above ovary loculi; (G ), stigma with adaxial projection, fimbriate; outer integument 5-6 cells across; chalaza sunken in the mature seed, chalazal chamber +; endosperm without starch; n = 9 (14); cotyledon blade-like, photosynthetic, with apical backwardly-directed process; n = 9, chromosomes 2.3-3.7 µm long.

 6[list]/110: Costus (90).
 Pantropical, esp.
 America and Papuasia-Australia (map: Maas 1972; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 7. 2012).
 [Photo - Costus © L. Brothers, Dimerocostus © L. Brothers.]

 Age.
 Divergence within crown group Costaceae can be dated to (30-)27, 26(-23) and (18-)15(-12) m.y.a.
 (Wikström et al. 2001), ca 47 m.y.
 (Janssen & Bremer 2004), or 23.2 m.y.a. and 74 or 52-47 m.y.a.
 (Specht 2005, 2006 respectively).